 The ANZAC Day Dawn Service conducted by the Morwell RSL commences at 5-45am at the Morwell Cenotaph, on the corner of Tarwin and Elgin Streets, (Outside the Morwell RSL Clubrooms).

-RSL Members and the General Public are also invited to a “Gunfire” breakfast in the RSL clubrooms after the Service and entry is with a gold coin donation.
+RSL Members and the General Public are also invited to a “Gunfire” breakfast in the RSL clubrooms after the Service at a cost of $5.00.
+Tickets can be pre-purchased at the bar to prevent long queues.